-Craig Knowles, MP

-Minister for Infrastructure, Planning and
+Craig Knowles, MP Minister for Infrastructure, Planning and Natural Resources

-Natural Resources

-Sydney 3 June 2005 File No. S04/00635
+Sydney 3 June 2005 File No. S04/00635 SCHEDULE 1 Development Application: DA 265-10-2004 4.

-SCHEDULE 1

-Development Application: DA 265-10-2004.

 Applicant: Hunter Quarries Pty Limited.

-Consent Authority: Minister for Infrastructure, Planning and Natural

-Resources.

-Land: Lot 21 DP 1024341, Lot 11 DP 1024564 & Lot 12 DP

-Proposed Development: The development includes:

-implementing the remainder of the approved Stage 1

-quarry operation;

-extending the quarry operations into the Stage 2 area

-upgrading and using existing infrastructure on site;

-rehabilitating the site by re-contouring and revegetating exposed surfaces; and producing up to 500,000 tonnes of product a year over the next 22 years.

-State Significant The proposal is classified as State significant development under section 76A(7) of the Environmental Planning and Assessment Act 1979 as it is an extractive industry that would extract more than 200,000 tonnes of material a year.

-Integrated Development: The proposal is classified as integrated development, under section 91 of the Environmental Planning and Assessment Act 1979 as it requires an additional approval under the Protection of the Environment

-Operations Act 1997.
+Consent Authority: Minister for Infra Resources. structure, Planning and Natural Land: Lot 21 DP 10243 1024564.
+341, Lot 11 DP 1024564 & Lot 12 DP Proposed Development: quarry opera extending th upgrading ar rehabilitating revegetating g the remainder of the approved Stage 1 ition; e quarry operations into the Stage 2 area nd using existing infrastructure on site; g the site by re-contouring and exposed surfaces; and o to 500,000 tonnes of product a year over State Significant Planning and A is classified as State significant oder section 76A(7) of the Environmental ssessment Act 1979 as it is an extractive build extract more than 200,000 tonnes of Integrated Development: under section Assessment A s classified as integrated development, 91 of the Environmental Planning and ct 1979 as it requires an additional r the Protection of the Environment 1997.